An earlier version of this article was originally published on June 18th, 2020

 It's a start.
 But we all need to push our companies to keep going long beyond that.

-That being said, you can take a look at ways that some companies are acknowledging their mistakes and making steps to create more inclusive workplaces by commemorating #Juneteenth: https://bit.ly/3q3RjpY
+That being said, let's take a look at ways that some companies acknowledged their mistakes and took steps to create more inclusive workplaces by commemorating Juneteenth in 2020:

 - Reddit made Juneteenth a company-wide day of education and activism, and they're encouraging employees to clear their meetings and instead spend the day engaging meaningfully with Black history.

 - Amazon is also encouraging employees to cancel meetings and spend the day focused on "online learning opportunities" and "reflection," per CEO Jeff Bezos's memo to staff.